-A. Appeal to MSA Court of Appeal arising from a decision of the Stewards Where an appeal arises from a decision of the Stewards of the Meeting, the process as per GCR 212 A must be followed.
+- A. Appeal to MSA Court of Appeal arising from a decision of the Stewards

-B. Appeal to MSA Court of Appeal arising from the results of a meeting, the actions of an official or MSA committee/member, or a matter not covered by A or C of GCR 214 An application for leave to appeal shall be submitted according to the provisions of GCR 212 A within 7 (seven) working days of the publication of the amended results or action/decision giving rise to the dispute.
+Where an appeal arises from a decision of the Stewards of the Meeting, the process as per

-C. Appeal to MSA National Court of Appeal
+GCR 212 A must be followed. - B. Appeal to MSA Court of Appeal arising from the results of a meeting, the actions of an official or MSA committee/member, or a matter not covered by A or C of GCR 214.

-An application for leave to appeal, and any subsequent formulated appeal, shall be submitted in accordance with the provisions of GCR 212 B.
+A formulated appeal must be submitted within 7 (seven) working days of the publication of the amended results or action/decision giving rise to the dispute. - C. Appeal to MSA National Court of Appeal An application for leave to appeal, and any subsequent formulated appeal, shall be submitted in accordance with the provisions of GCR 212 B.